joedougherty/buildaspider/README.rst

 Written such that it can either be used as-is for small sites, or extended for any number of crawling applications.

+**buildaspider** is intended as a platform to build tools for your own quality assurance purposes.

 ===================
 Example Config File
 ===================

+A config file is *required*.
+In addition to the sample given below, you can find an example file in `examples/cgf.ini`.

 .. code-block::